 Most everything at Carnival requires payment in scrip, which can be purchased at multiple locations within the carnival grounds.
 Punahou food booths and games take Punahou Carnival scrip.

 E.K.
 Fernandez Fun Passes can be purchased and filled (or refilled) with credits using cash or credit cards.
 All E.K.
 Fernandez attractions (rides, games and food) accept Fun Passes, but do not accept Punahou Carnival scrip, and Fun Passes can only be used at E.K.
 Fernandez attractions.

-See the Carnival Price List for food and skill booths, as well as E.K.
+See the Carnival Price List (not yet available) for food and skill booths, as well as E.K.
 Fernandez rides.

 Parking on campus is limited during Carnival and it is recommended that attendees utilize auxiliary parking lots available in the area.

 Parking information has not yet been updated for 2019

 - Lutheran Church of Honolulu